dbarker8/react-treebeard/README.md

 Callback function when a node is toggled / clicked.
 Passes 2 attributes: the data node and it's toggled boolean state.

+#### isChecked
+`PropTypes.func`

+function that accepts a node as argument, and returns true/false for if the node is checked

+#### onCheck
+`PropTypes.func`

+called when a checkbox is checked or unchecked,

 #### style
 `PropTypes.object`